 The cannabidiol present in CBD capsules is the same kind that’s present in drops, too.
 You can find capsules that contain CBD oil, just like cod liver oil supplements.
 Or, you can even find capsules that contain pure ground hemp bud, like the ones we sell in our online store.

 But why is CBD oil considered more effective than capsules?
 And if oil really is better, why should you ever consider buying capsules at all?
 Let’s find out.

 The major difference between oil and capsules is how your body absorbs them.
 You should take CBD oil sublingually, i.e. under the tongue.
 Here, the CBD in the oil is taken into the body through the thin mucous membrane under your tongue.
 From here, it travels straight into your bloodstream and around your body.

 It’s from your bloodstream that any supplement has its effect.
-From here, a vitamin or mineral will be transported anywhere that it’s needed: vitamin A, for example, being needed in your eyes, or biotin in your nails.
-The fact that CBD taken this way enters your bloodstream immediately therefore means that its effects are immediate and more noticeable, too.
+From here, a vitamin or mineral will be transported anywhere that it’s needed: vitamin A, for example, is needed in your eyes, or biotin in your nails.
+The fact that CBD taken this way enters your bloodstream immediately, therefore, means that its effects are immediate and more noticeable, too.

 Capsules are a different story entirely.
 They are swallowed, of course, and enter your stomach.
 Some is likely absorbed through the wall of the stomach, but most absorption occurs in the gut.
 It takes time for this process to fully complete, so the effect of the CBD takes longer to occur too.

 It’s also possible that some of the CBD is broken down when in the stomach and the gut.
 The point of the digestive system is to take complex carbohydrates and proteins and break them down into simple sugars and amino acids.
 The stomach accomplishes this with stomach acid, which may have an effect on CBD too—nobody knows for sure.

 These two reasons mean that CBD oil has definite advantages over capsules.